thejmazz/igemwiki2014/README.md

     git remote -v

-and push to heroku with
+(where the -v stands for verbose, if you are curious) and push to heroku with

     git push -u heroku master